kevancress/MeasureIt_ARCH/README.md

 ![image](docs/ui-main-tool-panel.jpg)

-The main tool panel is where you can add MeasureIt_ARCH Items to your 3D scene.
+The main tool panel is where you can add MeasureIt_ARCH elements to your 3D scene.
 This panel is located on the right of the __3D Viewport__.
-Panel visibility can be toggled by pressing the "n" key.
+Tool panel visibility can be toggled by pressing the "n" key.

 #### Show / Hide MeasureIt_ARCH Toggle